 Since this dinner is all about coziness, I opt for the most comfortable Telescope Deep Seat Armchairs instead of formal dining chairs.
 A couple more patterned pillows continues the Moroccan vibe, giving us a spot where we’ll want to lounge long after I’ve cleared our dinner plates.

 Dinner time!
-I’ve always wanted to make a traditional Moroccan tagine, and lucky for me, it required me to scoop up this gorgeous white tagine dish by Sophie Conran to prepare and serve it in.
+I’ve always wanted to make a traditional Moroccan tagine, and lucky for me, it required me to scoop up this gorgeous white tagine dish to prepare and serve it in.
 I loved being able to pop it in the oven and then transfer it right to the table; the tagine’s cone-shaped cover funnels condensation back to the food to keep it moist and tender.

 I opted for a chicken tagine cooked with carrots, apricots, green olives and preserved lemons.
 A Moroccan spice blend called Ras el hanout, incorporating cinnamon, turmeric, chili peppers and cardamom, infused the dish with so much flavor and imparted the best aroma when I lifted the lid.